fredOnGitHub/sdl-gameloop/README.md

-# Compile with WITH_PADDLE option to get the paddle
+# Compile with WITH_PADDLE option to interact with the game